 It works – this is the most common reason.
 Most dogs will continue to pull because their natural walking pace is faster than ours and walking at a human’s pace is very unnatural for them.
 They have learnt that pulling gets them where they want to go.

 When your dog is over-aroused, it’s impossible to teach them anything let alone expect them to walk nicely at your pace.
 So, if you have a dog with excess energy, you’ll want to find a way to use some of that pent-up energy in a constructive manner beyond going for a walk or throwing out a ball in the garden.
 What was your dog born to do?
 How can you give them an outlet for this natural behaviour?
-If you’d like to understand this more it requires you to go BE’yond the Basics after you’ve build the FUN’damentals, if you’d like more details on how you do that, you’ll love my Monthly Members area where we dive deep, read through BE’yond the Basics.
+If you’d like to understand this more it requires you to go BE’yond the Basics after you’ve built the FUN’damentals, if you’d like more details on how you do that, you’ll love my Monthly Members area where we dive deep, read through BE’yond the Basics.
 You can also join my Free Group with lots of TIP’s & TAILS for Adventures with your Dog

-Over-the-top reactions – this means your dog has a strong emotional response to certain things in the environment that is causing overreactive behaviour.
+Over-the-top reactions – your dog has a strong emotional response to certain things in the environment that is causing overreactive behaviour.
 For example, your dog may see another dog across the street and desperately pull towards them, trying to play.
 Or a skateboarder rides by and they may pull in an attempt to chase.
 They may also pull, bark and lunge to drive things away that they are worried about.
 If you notice your dog has an overreactive response to certain things, you’ll want to help them change their feelings about those things.
 You should seek help from an experienced dog trainer or behaviourist, if you’d like to chat further about this area, please book a connection call HERE

 Fear– your dog might be fearful or anxious about being outside or in a new environment.
 They could be pulling because they don’t feel safe and want to move somewhere away from everything that worries them.
 Seeking the right support for you and your dog is so important if your dog is unhappy about walks due to fear.